metagov/open-web-challenge/index.md

 New to DAOs?
 Take a look at [this excellent, up-to-date review](https://www.notboring.co/p/the-dao-of-daos) of the DAO phenomenon.

+# Introducing the new tools of governance
+We have a ton of special governance workshops, events, and opportunities for you to train and build skills for the hackathon.
+We're also curating access to a range of tools that might help you expand your experiments.

+1. [Sputnik DAO](https://sputnik.fund/): NEAR's premier DAO technology, Sputnik DAOs offer an easy, accessible platform for collective decision-making on the blockchain
+2. [Metagov Prototype](http://docs.metagov.org/): a unified API gateway that helps developers access and hook up several governance services & platforms.
+Metagov currently has plugins for connecting to [Open Collective](https://opencollective.com/), [Loomio](https://www.loomio.org/), [SourceCred](https://sourcecred.io), [Discourse](https://www.discourse.org/), and [NEAR](https://docs.near.org/).
+Metagov is in the early prototype phase; contributions and feedback are welcome!
+The Metagov Prototype API can be used directly by a backend service or script, or it can be accessed through PolicyKit.
+3. [PolicyKit](https://www.policykit.org): PolicyKit is a framework for authoring governance procedures and policies directly on top of social platforms.
+It has direct integrations with Slack, Discourse, Discord, and Reddit.
+It is also integrated with Metagov, enabling governance policies to invoke any governance services or platforms that are made available through the [Metagov Prototype API](https://prototype.metagov.org/redoc/).
+4. [SourceCred](https://sourcecred.io): SourceCred is a reputation algorithm helps communities measure and reward value creation

 # Judging criteria
 Challenge entries must consist of a proposal, a slide presentation, and a GitHub repo with code (where relevant).
 Entries will be judged on four criteria: